Skip to content

 • Points unders for stars on a minutes restriction.
 Coaches sometimes cap stars at 30 minutes on the second night without announcing it.

-For real-time minutes-restriction signals and rest-adjusted prop projections, our player props page highlights schedule context next to each market line.
+For real-time minutes-restriction signals and rest-adjusted prop projections, the Gridiron dashboard highlights schedule context next to each market line.

 The opposite angle: well-rested teams